splichte/d3-sequence-logo/readme.md

 ## Design decisions

 Due to the demo nature of this project, various design decisions were made that may need to be reconsidered if this application were to be deployed in production.
-I make note of these decisions here.
-I did not change them in this project because I did not want to prematurely optimize before having an understanding of what type of environments this application would be run in.

 ### Accepted input data format